Update: This article was last updated on 7th January 2025 to reflect the accuracy and up-to-date information on the page.

-Have you ever heard of micro:bit? micro:bit, also referred to as BBC Micro Bit, is a small computer, small enough to fit in your pocket, and you can use it to create all sorts of digital projects.
-The best part is that you can program, customize, and control your micro:bit from any location!
+Have you ever heard of micro:bit? micro:bit, also known as BBC Micro Bit, is a small computer, small enough to fit in your pocket, and you can use it to create all sorts of digital projects.
+So, what are micro bits?
+They are versatile tools that allow you to program, customize, and control your micro:bit from any location!

 One million UK school kids have been handed a mini piece of technology, just ahead of Easter.